jywu20/Notes/Computer Science/HPC/overview.md

 The CPU then goes back to what it was doing before the interrupt.

-We can see that this mechanism is not that different from calling a subroutine: the only difference being that the invocation is not caused by a regular instruction, but by a certain value of one of the interrupt registers.
+We can see that this mechanism is not that different from calling a subroutine: the only difference being that the subroutine invocation is not caused by a regular instruction, but by a certain value of one of the interrupt registers.
 This straightforward way to treat real-time IO shows an advantage of the instruction-based approach.
 Often, the real difference between equivalent formalisms